Leica M8 vs T Typ 701

 It is notable that the T Typ 701 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M8 does not provide wifi capability.

-Both the M8 and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the M8 and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.
+Further information on the features and operation of the M8 and T Typ 701 can be found, respectively, in the Leica M8 Manual (free pdf) or the online Leica T Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica M8 or the Leica T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.